Arsenal: Types

-A lower-class arsenal, which can furnish the materiel and equipment of a small army, may contain a laboratory, gun and carriage factories, small-arms ammunition, small-arms, harness, saddlery tent and powder factories; in addition, it must possess great storehouses.
+A lower-class arsenal, which can furnish the materiel and equipment of a small army, may contain a laboratory, gun and carriage factories, and small-arms ammunition, small arms, harness, saddlery, tent and powder factories; in addition, it must possess great storehouses.
 In a second-class arsenal, the factories would be replaced by workshops.
 The situation of an arsenal should be governed by strategic considerations.
 If of the first class, it should be situated at the base of operations and supply, secure from attack, not too near a frontier, and placed so as to draw in readily the resources of the country.
 The importance of a large arsenal is such that its defences would be on the scale of those of a large fortress.

 In the early 21st century, the term "floating armoury" described a ship storing weapons to be supplied to merchant vessels in international waters subject to piracy, so that the weapons do not enter territorial waters where they would be illegal.

+Arsenal usually describes 100 or more weapons or firearms.